 Freedom House (the case of Maks Bokayev and Talgat Ayan)

-Open Dialog Foundation (the case of Anatoliy Pogorelov, Roman Solodchenko and Zhaksylyk Zharimbetov)
+Open Dialogue Foundation (the case of Anatoliy Pogorelov, Roman Solodchenko and Zhaksylyk Zharimbetov)

-Open Dialog Foundation (the case of Tatiana Paraskevich)
+Open Dialogue Foundation (the case of Tatiana Paraskevich)